ToumiYassine/PL300/pl-300-reponses.md

 You	have	a	Power	BI	dashboard	that	monitors	the	quality	of	manufacturing	processes.
 The	dashboard	contains	the following	elements:
 ✑
 	A	line	chart	that	shows	the	number	of	defective	products	manufactured	by	day ✑
 	A	KPI	visual	that	shows	the	current	daily	percentage	of	defective	products	manufactured You	need	to	be	notified	when	the	daily	percentage	of	defective	products	manufactured	exceeds	3%.
 What	should	you	create?
 A.
 a	subscription
 B.
 an	alert
 C.
 a	smart	narrative	visual
 D.
 a	Q&A	visual
+Answer:
+B
+Explanation:
 Set	alerts	in	the	Power	BI	service	to	notify	you	when	data	on	a	dashboard	changes	above	or	below	limits	you set.
 Alerts	can	be	set	on	tiles	pinned	from	report	visuals	or	from	Power	BI	Q&A,	and	only	on	gauges,	KPIs,	and cards.